Salesmate supports the ability to have any of your existing phone numbers ported into your account.

 6. Salesmate reaches out to you with your porting date.
 Salesmate will send you an email of your porting date for when your number will be transferred to Salesmate.
 Once your date has passed and you’ve verified the number has transferred to your Salesmate account, you can begin using your number.

-We charge a one-time port-in fee for the United Kingdom, for more details please reach out to email@example.com
+We charge a one-time port-in fee for the United Kingdom and Canada for more details please reach out to us on chat or email firstname.lastname@example.org